zweatshirt/game_spaceshootemup/readme.md

 ## NOTE:

 I have a bug with the shield where the value never seems to reach 0, yet every time the shield is broken, the game restarts.
 I have  absolutely 0 idea why.
+It's not an exception either, which makes it harder to test for.
 I spent quite a while trying to figure it out.
 I am hoping you are lenient with this issue since it's not on the grading rubric/criteria.
 Also, if you know what the issue is I would love to know so I can fix it.